w3f/Grants-Program/applications/Gluon_decentralized_hardware_crypto_wallet_services.md

  Gluon will be a full-featured demo application for the TEA project once it is ready.
 So far, there are a few limitations that we are working on.

  - TEA modules are running on a software simulator at the moment.
 In the final product, it will only run on HSM so that it can be protected by hardware.
 The simulators are only allowed to be running in the test chain, not in the production chain.
- - Besides BTC, we will support ETH and all Polkadot ecosystem chains.
+ - Besides DOT, we will all Polkadot ecosystem chains.
  - Gluon layer1 is currently sharing the T-rust main chain.
 We will move Gluon's pallet to a sidechain run parallel to T-rust's chain.
 T-rust's chain runs parallel to Polkadot's main chain.
  - We wll retire our facade interface service and use off-chain workers instead.
  - Shamir Secret Sharing Schema has [Shortcomings](https://blog.keys.casa/shamirs-secret-sharing-security-shortcomings/).
 We have used randomness and hardware protection to minimized the impact.
 However, we never stop exploring the possibilities; we've done some research on existing SMPC and FHE algorithms such as BLS Signature Schema, but none of them are practical at the moment.
 We are looking forward to new higher performance algorithms to remove the need to reconstruct the secret for signing.